 Does the Festival provide free housing?

-Accommodation is not offered by the Festival.
-However, the Festival can make apartments with shared rooms available (maximum 2 people per room) for a financial contribution of CHF 100 per week.
-The number of places is limited; therefore, priority will be given to volunteers who commit to the entire duration of the Festival.
-Requests will be treated on a first-come first-served basis.
-Please indicate that you need housing when registering to volunteer.
+No, however, the Festival can offer you a room in a shared apartment for a contribution of CHF 100 per week.
+The number of rooms is limited; therefore, priority will be given to those who commit to volunteering for the entire duration of the Festival.
+Requests will be treated on a on a case-by-case basis.
+You will be able to indicate that you need housing on the volunteer registration form.

 The Festival does not cover travel costs for volunteers.
-However, all volunteers have free access to the TéléVerbier télécabines (ski lifts) with their official Festival badges.
-Public transportation within Verbier (the bus) is free.
+However, all volunteers have free access to the TéléVerbier gondola lift with their official Festival badge.
+Public transportation within Verbier (the bus and the gondola lift) is free.

 Is there a canteen for volunteers?